tucker-v/tucker-v/README.md

 </div>
 I am a student at Virginia Tech, where I aspire to be a software engineer that focuses in backend development.
 - ⚡️In my freetime, I solve problems on LeetCode
-- 📫 How to reach me: Vist my [LinkedIn](https://www.linkedin.com/in/tucker-vann-48bb20314/) for more information and to get in touch.
 ## ⚒️Languages and Tools:
 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/java/java-original-wordmark.svg" title="Java" alt="Java" width="40" height="40"/>&nbsp;